isomerpages/moe-spectrasec/_yearbook/Yearbook 2020/The Road Not Taken.md

 **HBL – Math Lessons**

-A Math lesson without the whiteboard or the visualiser?
+A Math&nbsp;lesson without the whiteboard or the visualiser?
 We too thought it was unimaginable until we discovered the Wacom tablet.
-The Wacom tablet simulated the writing Math teachers do on physical worksheets and whiteboards.
+The Wacom tablet simulated the writing Math&nbsp;teachers do on physical worksheets and whiteboards.
 Compatible with popular platforms like Word, PowerPoint and Paint, Wacom allowed us to effectively replace our traditional tools.
 The Wacom pen made the hassle of typing and inserting equations disappear too.
-With HBL, the digital Math classroom was born.
+With HBL, the digital Math&nbsp;classroom was born.

 ![](/images/HBL_Math-e1603541874681-1021x1024.jpg)

-<iframe width="560" height="315" src="https://www.youtube.com/embed/qMqygQCN1uM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/qMqygQCN1uM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen=""></iframe>

 **HBL – PE Lessons**